borntofrappe/flutter-dev/material_design/README.md

     child
 ```

-The column is to ultimately incorporate other widgets before the child.
+The column is to ultimately incorporate other widgets before the child — a `GestureDetector` described in a later section.

 For the shape use an instance of `BeveledRectangleBorder`.